How can I be a Christian and affirm LGBTQ+?

 An affirming church believes it is loving to accept a homosexual person as God made them, to include them in the body of Christ, and to encourage them to be faithful to God without acting like a heterosexual.
 Both heterosexual and homosexual believers must repent of sin, obey the commands, and be faithful in marriage.

-It helps us imagine the early church embracing people of faith while condemning exploitative behaviour in Rome.
+My fiction helps us imagine the early church embracing people of faith while condemning exploitative behaviour in Rome.
 Readers see the difference between the sexual immorality that Paul condemns and the faithfulness of a homosexual partnership.

 I created this image of the fish and rainbow design to indicate an LGBTQ+ affirming Christian, Queer Christian, or ally.
 Click the image for your free download and use it to indicate your status on your profile, book, affirming church, or organization.